Skip to main content

 2

 On the left navigation, click Commitments.
 A table of all your financial commitments is displayed.
-By default, commitments are sorted by Expiration Date in descending order so that the most recently expiring commitments appear first.
+By default, commitments are sorted by Status so that active commitments appear first.

 Commitment Table Columns